Intellectual Developmental Disorder (Intellectual Disability)

 Cognitive Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy (CBT) is a widely recognized approach that can play a vital role in managing Intellectual Developmental Disorder (IDD).
+Cognitive Behavioral Therapy (CBT) is a widely recognized approach that can help manage Intellectual Developmental Disorder (IDD).
 CBT can help people facing challenges in cognitive functioning and adaptive behaviors.
 It can be utilized to address the needs associated with Intellectual Disability.

 Occupational Therapy